Budgeting 101 | Budgeting for Beginners

 - Write down all your income and expenses.

-- Review past and or current spending to get an idea of how much you should be spending and if that’s different from what you currently are spending.
+- Review past and or current spending.
+This gives you an idea of how much you should be spending and if that’s different from what you currently are spending.

 - Adjust money allotted for each category accordingly.